tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_tutorial_overview.md

 ## How my OpenAPI/Swagger tutorial is different

-Rather than try to reproduce the material in the guides or specification, in my OpenAPI/Swagger tutorial here, I give you a crash course in manually creating the specification document, using a real API for context, and also providing detail about how the specification fields get rendered in the Swagger UI display.
+Rather than try to reproduce the material in the guides or specification, in my OpenAPI/Swagger tutorial here, I give you a crash course in manually creating the specification document.
+I use a real API for context, and also provide detail about how the specification fields get rendered in Swagger UI.

-[Swagger UI](https://github.com/swagger-api/swagger-ui) is the official display framework for the OpenAPI specification.
-There are many display frameworks that can parse and display information in a Swagger specification document (just like many component content management systems can read and display information from DITA files).
+[Swagger UI](https://github.com/swagger-api/swagger-ui) is one of the most popular display frameworks for the OpenAPI specification.
+There are many display frameworks that can parse and display information in an OpenAPI specification document (just like many component content management systems can read and display information from DITA files).
 However, I think Swagger UI is probably the best tool to use when rendering your specification document.
-Swagger UI is sponsored by SmartBear, the same company that leads the OpenAPI initiative.
+Swagger UI is sponsored by SmartBear, the same company that is heavily invested in the [OpenAPI initiative](https://www.openapis.org/).
 Their tooling will almost always be in sync with the latest spec features.
 Swagger UI an actively developed and managed open source project.

-By seeing how the fields in the spec appear in the Swagger UI display, the specification objects and properties will take on more relevance and meaning.
+By showing you how the fields in the spec appear in the Swagger UI display, I hope the specification objects and properties will take on more relevance and meaning.

 ## Terminology

 Before continuing, I want to clarify a few terms for those who may be unfamiliar with the OpenAPI/Swagger landscape:

-* ["Smartbear"](https://smartbear.com/) is the company that maintains and develops the open source Swagger tooling (Swagger Editor, Swagger UI, Swagger Codegen, and others).
-They do not own the ["OpenAPI specification"](https://github.com/OAI/OpenAPI-Specification/), as this is an open standard/initiative backed by the Linux Foundation, but they lead it.
 * "Swagger" was the original name of the spec, but it was changed to "OpenAPI" to reinforce the open, non-proprietary nature of the standard.
 People often refer to both names interchangeably, but "OpenAPI" is the standard, preferred term, and so I'll use it here.
+* ["Smartbear"](https://smartbear.com/) is the company that maintains and develops the open source Swagger tooling (Swagger Editor, Swagger UI, Swagger Codegen, and others).
+They do not own the ["OpenAPI specification"](https://github.com/OAI/OpenAPI-Specification/), as this [initiative](https://www.openapis.org/) is driven by the Linux Foundation.
+The OpenAPI spec's development is driven by [many companies and organizations](https://www.openapis.org/membership/members).
 * The Swagger YAML file that you create to describe your API is called the "OpenAPI specification document" or the "OpenAPI document."

 Now that I've cleared up those terms, let's continue.
 (For other terms, see the [glossary](api-glossary.html).)